ax00z/cash-register-simulator/README.md

 Java program that simulates a cash register.

-Takes in user input and does its job.
+Takes in user input and uses an algorithm to calculate the desired output.